XinWangcs/XinWangcs.github.io/_pages/about.md

   - /about.html
 ---

+I am Xin Wang, a new postdoctoral researcher at [University of Oxford](https://www.ox.ac.uk/) from August 2024.
+I am fortunately to begin a research journey with [Pro.
+David Clifton](https://eng.ox.ac.uk/people/david-clifton/).
-I am Xin Wang, a Ph.D. from the [Department of Computer Science and Technology](https://www.cs.tsinghua.edu.cn/), [Tsinghua University](https://www.tsinghua.edu.cn/).
-I am fortunately advised by [Prof. Ling Feng](https://www.cs.tsinghua.edu.cn/info/1111/3489.htm).
-Previously, I received my bachelor's degree in [Computer Science and Technology](https://jsj.nwpu.edu.cn/) from [Northwestern Polytechnical University](https://www.nwpu.edu.cn/) in 2018.
+Previously, I got my Doctor Degree from the [Department of Computer Science and Technology](https://www.cs.tsinghua.edu.cn/), [Tsinghua University](https://www.tsinghua.edu.cn/).
+I was fortunately advised by [Prof. Ling Feng](https://www.cs.tsinghua.edu.cn/info/1111/3489.htm).
+I received my bachelor's degree in [Computer Science and Technology](https://jsj.nwpu.edu.cn/) from [Northwestern Polytechnical University](https://www.nwpu.edu.cn/) in 2018.

 My research interest lies in Data Mining (DM) and Natural Language Processing (NLP) – with special focus on：
-- Computational Social Science / Mental Health
+- Computational Mental Health
 - Knowledge Graph

 My recent interest focus on:
-- AI4Society and LLM
+- AI4Health and LLMs

 News
 ---
+- [2024-07] One paper is accepted by UBICOM2024!
+Thanks to all co-authors!
+- [2024-07] One paper is accepted by MM2024!
+Thanks to all co-authors!
+- [2024-05] One paper is accepted by PKDD2024!
+Thanks to all co-authors!
+- [2023-12] One paper is accepted by ICASSP2024!
+Thanks to all co-authors!
 - [2023-05] One paper is accepted by KDD2023!
 Thanks to all co-authors!
 - [2023-05] One paper is accepted by JBHI2023!
 Thanks to all co-authors!
 - [2023-08] One paper is accepted by CIKM2022!
 Thanks to all co-authors!